Roman Abramovich: New Year's Eve celebrations

 In 2011, Abramovich hired the Red Hot Chili Peppers to perform at his estate in Baie de Gouverneur in St. Barth.
 The performance included a special appearance from Toots Hibbert.
 He reportedly spent £5 million on 300 guests, including George Lucas, Martha Stewart, Marc Jacobs, and Jimmy Buffett.
 In 2014, he hired English singer Robbie Williams to headline a New Year's dinner for Vladimir Putin's "inner circle".
 The party took place in Moscow and appears to have been the inspiration for Williams' song "Party Like a Russian".

+In popular culture

+Abramovich is a central character in Peter Morgan's 2022 play Patriots, dramatising the life of Boris Berezovsky.